crashuniverse/grommet/src/js/components/Layer/README.md

 **responsive**

-Whether the layer should take full width and height on mobile Defaults to `true`.
+Whether the layer should take full width and height on mobile.
+Defaults to `true`.

 ```
 boolean